MLeidel/CodeScriber/CSdoc.md

 >Set the "root" in your file system that CodeScriber should use.

 **run1 ... run2**
->External programs you might want to execute.
-_Ctrl -_ and _Ctrl =_ respectively.
+>External programs you might want to execute via menus or _Ctrl -_ and _Ctrl =_ respectively.

 **run3 ... run4**
->External programs you might want to execute.
-_Alt -_ and _Alt =_ respectively.
+>External programs you might want to execute via menus or _Alt -_ and _Alt =_ respectively.

+**Notes:** Non URL items are implemented with a simple os.system() method.
+Make sure your executable is in your system path or supply it with a fullpath.
+A URL is opened in your system's default browser.

 ---